| How to Eliminate Risk in Real Estate Investment!Avoid 12 Common Mistakes Made by Novice Investors and Ensure High Rates of

 management all need careful consideration.
 Remember this is not a 'hands

+off' business.
 4. Avoid Negative Cash Flow - Property that eats cash every month

 can drain your working capital.
 This can create stress, frustration and